pbudaraju/CapstoneProject/Project Ideas.md

 ### Data set

 The data has been retrieved from the Cerner database, now available in the Machine Learning Repository, it represents clinical data from 1999-2008.
 The database has over 100,000 diabetes inpatient encounters (diabetes was a diagnosis on these encounters).
 Information about laboratory tests and the medications that were administered are also available.
 Further, we have information about the admission type, discharge disposition, and demographic information such as race, age, and gender.
-Data can be seen [here](https://archive.ics.uci.edu/ml/datasets/diabetes%2B130-us%2Bhospitals%2Bfor%2Byears%2B1999-2008).
+Data can be seen on the [Machine Learning Repository Website](https://archive.ics.uci.edu/ml/datasets/diabetes%2B130-us%2Bhospitals%2Bfor%2Byears%2B1999-2008).

 ## Project-2: Inclusive Images Challenge - Kaggle